Ryan Cresswell: Boston United

 After suffering a serious injury, his Eastleigh contract was terminated by mutual consent in December 2018.
 In 2019 he had a trial for York City for 3 weeks but wasn't signed permanently and chose to sign for Mickleover Sports.
 He joined Boston United on 22 March 2019 making his debut a day later.

 Bradford (Park Avenue) and Romford

 On 12 July 2019, Cresswell joined Bradford (Park Avenue).
 After playing six games, he left the club and joined Romford on 19 November 2019.
 He left Romford in January 2020.

 Parkgate

 In March 2020, Cresswell signed with Parkgate.
 Cresswell turned out for Parkgate in 2020.

 Coaching career

 At the end of May 2021, Cresswell was hired as a part of Parkgate's first team coaching staff.
 In September 2021, he was also registered as a part of the playing squad.

-Sheffield FC

-On November 9, 2021, Cresswell was appointed manager of Sheffield.
+On 9 November 2021, Cresswell was appointed manager of Sheffield.

-Matlock Town

-On September 16, 2024, Cresswell was appointed manager at Matlock Town.
+On 16 September 2024, Cresswell was appointed manager at Matlock Town.
 He departed the club by mutual consent on 16 March 2025.
+In March 2026, he was appointed interim manager following the sacking of Adam Clayton.

+Following the end of the 2025-26 season, Cresswell returned as manager.